Reksoatr/SOLPS_Scripts/README.md

 Collection of Python objects, functions and scripts used to visualize SOLPS simulation data

 Forked on April 13th, 2022
-Originally created by Richard Reksoatmoddjo rmreksoatmodjo@wm.edu
+Originally created by Richard Reksoatmodjo rmreksoatmodjo@wm.edu